 Unfortunately, it doesn't have a deep content library, which is what the platform would need to be the best streaming service in 2020.
 At a very lean $4.99 per month, though, some of the programming here is well worth checking out – particularly Mythic Quest, a new sitcom from the creators of It's Always Sunny in Philadelphia.
 Over time, that library could develop into something great.

 Apple also needs to work a little harder to get its app onto other devices.
 Pretty much every streaming service is available on games consoles, but not this one – and that's a real disadvantage.

 For a certain crowd, Twitch (formerly known as Justin.tv) is about the best invention since sliced bread.
 Essentially it's a livestreaming platform that focuses primarily on videogames where you can find everything from world tournament coverage to someone muddling their way through that indie darling you had your eye on buying.

 It's not traditional by any means, but you'll find plenty to see and do on Twitch.
 Best of all the app is free on almost any platform you can think of: iOS, Android, Xbox One, PS4, Chromecast, Amazon Fire TV … you name it, it probably has a Twitch app.
 You can read more about Twitch here.

 Twitch may be limited to a niche audiences of gamers at the moment, but the platform clearly shows promise.
-Amazon bought the service wholesale in December of last year for a cool $970 million.
+Amazon bought the service wholesale in December 2014 for a cool $970 million.
 Whether you count it as real TV programming, however, is another question.